ParkMyCar/compact_str/README.md

 For 64-bit architectures we always inline the capacity, because we can safely assume our strings will never be larger than 64 petabytes, but on 32-bit architectures, when creating or growing a `CompactString`, if the text is larger than 16MB then we move the capacity onto the heap.

-We handle the capacity in this way for two reaons:
+We handle the capacity in this way for two reasons:
 1. Users shouldn't have to pay for what they don't use.
 Meaning, in the _majority_ of cases the capacity of the buffer could easily fit into 7 or 3 bytes, so the user shouldn't have to pay the memory cost of storing the capacity on the heap, if they don't need to.
 2. Allows us to convert `From<String>` in `O(1)` time, by taking the parts of a `String` (e.g. `ptr`, `len`, and `cap`) and using those to create a `CompactString`, without having to do any heap allocations.
 This is important when using `CompactString` in large codebases where you might have `CompactString` working alongside of `String`.